nicholaskajoh/Algorithms/README.md

 # Algorithms
-This repo contains the implementation of common algorithms in Computer Science using Python, Java and C++ along with their intuition i.e explanation of how they work, plus examples with sample input data.
+This repo contains common Computer Science algorithms implemented in JavaScript, Python and Java.

 The algorithms here include:
 - Sorting